mylinuxforwork/dotfiles/README.md

 To fix the mouse issue on Hyprland, open the Hyprland settings with <kbd>SUPER</kbd> + <kbd>CTRL</kbd> + <kbd>S</kbd> and select in Environments the variation kvm.conf

+## Base Hyprland installation with Hyperland Starter

+If you want to install only the core packages of Hyprland as a starting point for your Hyprland experiments please also try my Hyprland Starter script: https://gitlab.com/stephan-raabe/hyprland-starter

 # Some important key bindings

 - <kbd>SUPER</kbd> + <kbd>RETURN</kbd>: Alacritty